 Unique Learning Styles and Needs

-Using an inclusive, co-teaching model, St. Andrew’s Learning Support Program supports students with mild learning differences including dyslexia, language-based learning disabilities, attention deficits, executive functioning challenges, and other learning differences, such as school-related anxiety.
+Using an inclusive, co-teaching model, St. Andrew’s Learning Support Program supports students with mild/moderate learning differences including dyslexia, language-based learning disabilities, attention deficits, executive functioning challenges, and other learning differences, such as school-related anxiety.

 Within co-taught classes, and utilizing additional support as needed, our teachers work with students to identify their strengths and demonstrate different pathways to success.
 Students learn to become effective self-advocates as they gain knowledge and understanding of their individual strengths, challenges, vulnerabilities and unique learning profiles.
 As a result, self-esteem and self-confidence grow.